sandeep194920/MERN_Projects/README.md

 This repo contains `React projects` (with `Material UI`, except for a few projects) done topic wise.
 Each react hook will be that topic, based on which these projects are arranged.

-Each project will be in its own folder which will have a detailed README that describes what we will learn, some core concepts and challenges we faced during the project.
+Each project will be in its own folder and will have a detailed README that describes the concepts we learn, and some challenges we face during the project.

-Some projects will have unit tests implemented to it in React Testing Library and we may occassionally use Express, MonogDB as well to build our backend.
-In such projects, there will be tag/s that indicate these implementations in the project.
+Some projects will have unit tests implemented to it in `React Testing Library` and we may occassionally use `Express`, and `MonogDB` to build our backend.
+In such projects, there will be tag/s that indicate these implementations.
+For example, in `1.
+Show Hide People` we implemented unit tests, so there's a tag next to it to specify that.

 ## Deployed Apps